Bill Gates Says a 2-Day Work Week Is Coming: Could AI Really Replace Most Jobs?

 When I first read the headline “Bill Gates says a 2-day work week is coming because AI will replace “most things” humans do” I wasn’t sure if I should be excited or completely terrified.

 A two-day work week?
-Honestly, sign me up.
+Honestly, sign me up I’m part of the tired and overworked burnt millennial crew.
 But “AI replacing most things”?
-That’s the part that makes me pause.
+That’s the part that makes me pause a little, because I still need a paycheck to live.

 We’ve been hearing for years that AI is going to change everything.
-Sometimes it sounds exciting…robotic helpers, smart tools, less busywork.
-Other times, it feels like a giant flashing warning: job losses, inequality, dystopian tech.
+Sometimes it sounds exciting with little robotic helpers, smart tools, less busywork, etc. but other times, it feels like a giant flashing warning: job losses, inequality, dystopian tech.

 So what exactly does it mean if AI takes over most jobs?
 And is this 2-day work week something we should actually celebrate, or something we should brace for?